AndersDeath/diary2/000-current.md

 # 20 February - Monday - Yerevan - 143 day of immigration

 Honestly I don't think that this diary is interesting for reading.
-I mostly add some events and n
+I mostly add some events and notes that are not so significant../